-Republicans on a host of policy issues, there is growing agreement among members of Congress that the executive branch has become too powerful-especially in matters of making war.
+TOP: For all the disagreement and division between Democrats and Republicans on a host of policy issues, there is growing agreement among members of Congress that the executive branch has become too powerful-especially in matters of making war.
 Reps.
 JIM MCGOVERN (D-MA) and PETER MEIJER (R-MI) join CALEB O. BROWN on the Cato Daily Podcast to discuss bipartisan efforts to curb presidential war powers.
-MIDDLE: Cato scholar SWAMINATHAN ANKLESARIA AIYAR'S field research is made into division between Democrats and a documentary on the Indian streaming service Disney+ Hotstar, Dammed but Not Damned, which explores the displacement of tribal families as a result of the Sardar Sarovar Dam project in India.
+MIDDLE: Cato scholar SWAMINATHAN ANKLESARIA AIYAR'S field research is made into a documentary on the Indian streaming service Disney+ Hotstar, Dammed but Not Damned, which explores the displacement of tribal families as a result of the Sardar Sarovar Dam project in India.
 BOTTOM: Senior fellow MUSTAFA AKYOL is ranked among the world's top 50 thinkers by the United Kingdom's Prospect magazine, and a readers' poll placed him in the top 10.